 Embedded Linux Conference 2018

-Ok, time for another conference.
-This time in Edinburgh, Scottland.
+OK, time for another conference.
+This time in Edinburgh, Scotland.
 My travel is limited to Edinburgh, but this city has a lot of things to see, including Edinburgh Castle, the Royal Botanic Garden, the clock that is always is 3 minutes wrong and lots of more.
-A sidenote, yes I've tried Haggis as it is a must-try-thing and so should you.
+A side note, yes I've tried Haggis as it is a must-try-thing and so should you.
 But be prepared to buy a backup-meal.

 I was listen to a talk about CGROUPS that i appreciated a lot.

 cgroups is a hierarchy of of processes with several controllers applied to it.
 These controllers restrict resources such as memory usage and CPU utilisation for a certain group.